PatrickCarollo/aws-microservice-cicd-iac/README.md

 * Codecommit or GitHub Connection(github connection required) as source repository
 * Codebuild Project with a Linux container for running build commands commands on the ingested source artifacts(Dockerfile) and creating a temp Lambda Version
-* Lambda Test action LambdaAction1.py for creating and sending sample request through the temp lambda version to validate revision
+* Lambda Test action lambda-action1.py for creating and sending sample request through the temp lambda version to validate revision
-* Lambda Action LambdaAction2.py as last stage in pipeline for creating CodeDeploy Deployment on Group usinga  revision object.
+* Lambda Action lambda-action2.py as last stage in pipeline for creating CodeDeploy Deployment on Group using revision object.
-    This works by updating the Alias Version # that the API is forwarding requests to.
+    This works by updating the Alias Version # that the API is forwarding requests to and promoting it to main version.
-`sourcecode/aws_handler`: Core application code that parses request data and runs logic- This should be integrated into a Dockerfile if using lambda package type as Image and not code.zip
+`sourcecode/aws_handler`: Core application code that parses request data and runs logic